Skip to main content

 • Dr. James Chappel (Duke University)

-• Dr. Karen Hagemann (Speaker, UNC-Chapel Hill, email: hagemann@unc.edu)
+• Dr. Jens-Uwe Guettel (Speaker, UNC-Chapel Hill, email: jguettel@unc.edu)

 • Dr. Donna Harsch (Carnegie Mellon University),